Arafly/personal_cheatsheets/kubernetes.md

 ### Get the list of resource you're authorized to interact with in a cluster
 	kubectl auth can-i --list

 ### To access a cluster, you need to know the location of the cluster and have credentials to access it.
+(All clusters you have access to)
 	kubectl config view
 	kubectl cluster-info